macrotex/python-exponential-backoff-ca/README.md

 The exponential backoff object doubles the number of slots each time.
 However, there may be circumstances where that doubling is too much (or too little).
 You can adjust how fast the number of available slots increases using the `multiplier` parameter.
-Note that the passing in a `multiplier` value less than 1.0 will raise an exception.
+Passing in a `multiplier` value less than 1.0 will raise an exception.
 ```
 from exponential_backoff_ca import ExponentialBackoff